In time and place, local history, family history, social history conference

 About: Shauna Hicks frequently speaks on a range of family history topics and is a director at Shauna Hicks History Enterprises, a research and consultancy business.
 She blogs to record her own family history research and other findings at her blog Diary of an Australian Genealogist.
 Shauna has a comprehensive background ideally suited for family history consultancy including formal studies, awards, numerous publications and abundant experience.

-PS – Thanks to the State Library of Queensland, key sponsor for the event.
+PS – Thanks to the State Library of Queensland, a key sponsor for the event.